phage-nz/infosec-bazaar/sandbox/readme.md

 If permitting internet access, be mindful of:
 - Connecting directly to attacker infrastructure.
 Route through a VPN or Tor.
-- Permitting outbound access on wormable ports, e.g. WinRM or SMB.
+- Permitting outbound access on wormable ports, e.g. WinRM and SMB.

 ### Guest Configuration ###